JapeoftheDecade/ProxmoxFiles/README.md

-*** wwwwWARNING - May not work or your setup.
+*** WARNING - May not work or your setup.
 I strongly urge you to understand these scripts before running them ***

 My Proxmox aliases and functions.
 Down and dirty.